-* Five books tackling the stresses of the Information Age
+* Books tackling the stresses of the Information Age

 * Get insights and solutions for navigating life in the 21st century